 Running an incentive programme to reward such ‘ambassadors for referrals’ is a time tested method of dramatically increasing ‘word of mouth’ (WOM) success.
 The referral/ reward structure taps into an innate desire to help others.
 Such programmes present a lot of room for creativity in the structure, cost and development of referral incentives.

 In developing a suitable reward structure for referral ambassadors, banks should keep in view that the incentive should be enough to interest the customers to participate and it should not erase the profit of the new revenue generated.
 So, the first step in determining the ‘optimum incentive value cost’ is to analyse the ‘Customer Lifetime Value’ (CLV) and ‘Customer Acquisition Cost’ (CAC).
 These two concepts are extremely important for banks looking to get a good ROI on their marketing investment.
 Rewards can be either monetary or non-monetary or a combination of both.

 The idea of introducing referral programmes among banks for promoting MSEs needs policy support from the RBI.
 Hence, details and modalities of a suitable incentive/reward structure have not been attempted in this paper.

 “Everything we do, we believe in challenging the status quo.
 We believe in thinking differently.
 The way we challenge the status quo is by making our products beautifully designed, simple to use and user friendly.
 We just happen to make great computers.
 Want to buy one?”

-This was the way the Apple marketed its products to the people around the world.
+This was the way Apple marketed its products to the people around the world.
 As they say, rest is history.
-This is true for financing MSE sector also.
-A new thinking, a small strategic step would do the magic.
-Focus on disadvantaged groups (SC/ST/OBCs) and provide customer centric financial products.
+This is true for financing the MSE sector also.
+New thinking, a small strategic step would do the magic.
+Focus on disadvantaged groups (SC/ST/OBCs) and provide customer-centric financial products.
 These would be small but strategic steps for banks in achieving their objective of providing timely and adequate credit to MSEs.